whitelion351/music-scheduling-playout-software/README.md

 ### [end] - End of this scheduled block

 This format can be repeated any number of times for different scheduled blocks.

+# Class parameters

+`no_repeat_time=(num of mins)` - Number of minutes before a file selected from a folder can play again.
+Defaults to 10 minutes